-While the raw timber cladding can be painted, the effect of a clear coating or penetrating finish will enhance the natural beauty of timber cladding.
+While the raw timber cladding can be painted, the effect of a clear coating or penetrating finish will enhance the natural beauty of the timber.

-The application of a suitable surface finish will affect the colour and highlight the grain while maintaining the quality of the timber surface and provide the long-term integrity of the timber.
+The application of a suitable surface finish will affect the colour and highlight the grain while maintaining the quality of the timber surface and support the long-term integrity of the timber.

-Porta's range of naturally good-looking timber cladding will be enhanced by a range of clear coatings, as well as oil and wax based coatings.
+Porta's range of naturally attractive timber cladding will be enhanced by a range of clear coatings, as well as oil and wax based coatings.

-2.2.
-DURABILITY
+2.2 DURABILITY

-For long term performance of the cladding, a hardwood timber species should be selected with suitable probable above-ground life expectancy of the natural timber in accordance with AS 5604 Timber - Natural durability ratings.
+For long term performance of the cladding, a hardwood timber species should be selected with suitable above-ground life expectancy of the natural timber in accordance with AS 5604 Timber - Natural durability ratings.
 A species with a Class 1 or 2 rating should be selected.
-If softwood is selected it must be protected with a suitable coating for appropriate durability.

-2.3.
-GRADES
+2.3 GRADES

-In most applications, the role of the timber cladding is to protect the integrity of the envelope of the building.
+In most applications, the role of the timber cladding is to protect the integrity of the building envelope.
 Where the cladding is exposed to severe weather the highest available grade of timber should be used.